 - As a developing hunger crisis takes hold, formula and milk for children and nursing mothers is now unavailable.

-- Power cuts and poor public transport, are affecting children’s education
+- Power cuts and poor public transport, are putting a stop to children’s education.

 How is the Red Cross supporting people in Sri Lanka?

 Along with other societies from across the Movement, the British Red Cross is supporting the Sri Lankan Red Cross (SLRCS) by providing financial support and expertise.

 The SLRCS will use this funding to provide cash grants, school packs, hygiene packs, essential medicines and drinking water to those affected.